-GIVEN ROUGH TREATMENT.
+GIVEN ROUGH TREATMENT

-Stoned and Showered With Mud by British Electors and Finally Besleged in a Hotel-Police to the Rescue-The Wife of a Lord Knocked Down - The Latest Election Returns.
+Stoned and Showered With Mud by British Electors and Finally Besieged in a Hotel-Police to the Rescue The Wife of a Lord Knocked Down - The Latest Election Returns.

-LONDON, July 22 .- If further evidence was needed of the brutality of English mobs on election days it was furnished yesterday in the East Norfolk district, where H. Rider Haggard, the novelist, was the Conservative candidate.
-He made a tour of the district in a four horse drag and was repeatedly roughly treated, being pelted in some cases with mud and stones.
-Near Ladham Miss Hartcup, who was a member of his party, was cut on the head by a flying missile and at Stralham the party was obliged to take refuge in a hotel which was besieged by a mob.
+LONDON, July 22.-If further evidence was needed of the brutality of English mobs on election days it was furnished yesterday in the East Norfolk district, where H. Rider Haggard, the novelist, was the Conservative candidate.
+He made a tour of the district in a four horse drag and was repeatedly roughly treated, being pelted n some cases with mud and stones.
+Near Ladham Miss Hartcup, who was a member of his party, was cut on the head by a flying missile and at Stral-ham the party was obliged to take refuge in a hotel which was besieged by a mob.
 Police were sent to the rescue from North Walsham, Northwick and Yarmouth, and Mr. Haggard and his friends were rescued at 2 o'clock this morning.
 The mob which besieged the hotel numbered about 300, and fled as soon as the police appeared, and Haggard returned to North Walsham, escorted by mounted police.
 Miss Hartcup, however, was too ill to be moved, and was compelled to remain at the hotel.
-At Walsham Haggard received an ovation and made a speech, in which he said that in all his travels he had not seen such das-tardly conduct.
-He, however, was defeated, the vote standing as follows: R. J. Price, Liberal, sitting member, 4,608; H. Rider Haggard, Conservative, 4,408; Liberal majority, 198, a loss of 242 votes.
+At Walsham Haggard received an ovation and made speech, in which he said that in all his travels he had not seen such dastardly conduct.
+He, however, was defeated, the vote standing as follows: R. J. Price, Liberal, sitting member, 4,608; H. Rider Haggard, Conservative. ,408; Liberal majority, 198, a loss of st gain, 61.
+Mr. McKelway of the Brooklyn Eagle, who has been studying the elections and their results, declares that the things voted down and out here are sumptuary theories of trade union pol-itics and social experimentations.
+The things postponed from present con-sideration are home rule, the disestablishment of the English church and the abolition of the house of lords.
+The matters brought to the front are reform in the poor laws and policy of largeness rather than thin, local libfor Ireland, vigorous colonial development and eventually bimetallism -the latter, however, in favor of the nternational use of silver on its value in gold.
+The leaders of both parties have assured Mr. McKelway that no change need be expected in the unafchange need be expected in the unaf-fected friendship of Great Britain toward the government and the people of the United States, especially as the latter, it is added, has ceased to be the recruiting ground for any political party in Great Britain.

-As Lord and Lady Mountmore were entering their carriage at the Mile End road, after the declaration of the poll, a man rushed forward calling out.
-"She's the one that done it," and struck Lady Mountmore in the face with his fist, knocking her down.
-So great was the force of the blow that her ladyship remained unconscious for some time.
+As Lord and Lady Mountmore were entering their carriage at the Mile End road, after the declaration of the poll, a man rushed forward calling out She's the one that done it, struck Lady Mountmore in the face with his fist, knocking her down.
+So great was the force of the blow that her ladyship remained unconscious for